CertifaiAI/classifai-blogs/0_Complete_Guide_To_Custom_Object_Detection_Model_With_Yolov5/ModelTraining/README.md

     each train/valid/test folder should contains two folders: `images` & `labels` \
     `images` folder contains all the images \
     `labels` folder contains all the label file in *txt format*:\
-    *note : data labelled in [ClassifAI](https://github.com/CertifaiAI/classifai) is already in this format.
+    *Note: Data labelled in [ClassifAI](https://github.com/CertifaiAI/classifai) is already in this format.
 The only required step is putting them into the right file structure*
     ```
     label x y w h
     ```